Crate bevy_enhanced_input

 §Input modifiers

-Actions know nothing about input sources and simply convert raw values into the InputAction::Output.
-Input is read as the ActionValue enum, with the variant depending on the input source.
-For example, key inputs are captured as bool, but if your action’s output type is Vec2, the value will be assigned to the X axis.
-See the Input documentation for how each source is captured and ActionValue::convert for details about how values are converted.
+During EnhancedInputSet::Update, input is read for each Binding as an ActionValue, with the variant depending on the input source.
+This value is then converted into the ActionValue on the associated action entity.
+For example, key inputs are captured as bool, but if the action’s output type is Vec2, the value will be assigned to the X axis as 0.0 or 1.0.
+See Binding for details on how each source is captured, and ActionValue::convert for how values are transformed.

 // Keyboard keys captured as `bool`, but the output of `Move` is defined as `Vec2`,